donkirkby/chess-kit/docs/new_rules.md

 ## Cooperative Chess
 If you don't like battling your friend across the board, you can team up against the game itself.
-A hand of cards limits what you can capture, and you try to eliminate as many *types* of pieces as you can.
+A hand of cards limits what you can capture, and you work together to eliminate as many *types* of pieces as you can.

 ### Equipment
 A standard chess set and 34 cards from a standard deck of 54 cards.
 You will use the 2 jokers, plus cards to match the chess pieces:

 * Wild - 2 Jokers
-* White King - KH
+* White King - King of Hearts
-* White Queen - QH
+* White Queen - Queen of Hearts
-* White Rooks - 10H, 10D
+* White Rooks - 10 of Hearts and Diamonds
-* White Bishops  - 9H, 9D
+* White Bishops  - 9 of Hearts and Diamonds
-* White Knights - 8H, 8D
+* White Knights - 8 of Hearts and Diamonds
-* White Pawns - 2H-5H, 2D-5D
+* White Pawns - 2-5 of Hearts and Diamonds
-* Black King - KS
+* Black King - K of Spades
-* Black Queen - QS
+* Black Queen - Q of Spades
-* Black Rooks - 10S, 10C
+* Black Rooks - 10 of Spades and Clubs
-* Black Bishops  - 9S, 9C
+* Black Bishops  - 9 of Spades and Clubs
-* Black Knights - 8S, 8C
+* Black Knights - 8 of Spades and Clubs
-* Black Pawns - 2S-5S, 2C-5C
+* Black Pawns - 2-5 of Spades and Clubs

 ### Setup
 * One player **stands** the chess pieces in the standard start position.